+Roughly speaking, Assumption (\textbf{H1}) says that the initial history set $H_0$ is a finite union of balls intersected with the half-space $\mathbb{H}^+(W_0^{\text{move}}(2))$ and whose height is bounded by $\kappa$.
+Assumption (\textbf{H2}) requires that all the information associated to the initial configuration is contained in a strip of height $\kappa$, which is a little bit more than avoiding the interior part of $H_0$: the reason for this will appear clearly in the proof of Lemma \ref{lem:UnexploredCone}.

+{Mainly two types of initial configurations will be considered.
+Either $H_0=\emptyset$-- this case is covered by (\textbf{H1}) --and the starting points are deterministic with possibly the same ordinate (as in Section \ref{sec:Tail}).
+Or $H_0\not=\emptyset$ and the $\u_i$'s are located on the boundary of $\mathbb{H}^+(W_0^{\text{move}}(2)) \setminus H_0$.
+This second type exactly corresponds to configurations obtained at a good step.
+An example of this second type is given by $(g_6(\u_1),g_6(\u_2),g_6(\u_3),H_6)$ in Figure \ref{Fig:gn}.}\\

-In Section \ref{sect:Renewal}, we will select some suitable (in some sense) good steps and will call them \textit{renewal steps}.
-Before this, Proposition \ref{propo:Tau_tail} states that the number of steps between two consecutive good steps can be stochastically dominated by a r.v. having exponential decay.\\
+{From now on, we assume that (\textbf{H1}) and (\textbf{H2}) hold.} Proposition \ref{propo:Tau_tail} states that the number of steps between two consecutive good steps can be stochastically dominated by a r.v. having exponential decay.

-To obtain Proposition \ref{propo:Tau_tail}, we make the two following assumptions.
-First, the initial history set $H_0$ is such that: